rbadrin/DevOps/README.md

 1. The repository has been added with CI/CD pipeline (created **workflows** for push commit using **github actions**).

     -> Unit testing was done using pytest
+        a) Simple assertion
+        b) Assertion based on status code from api

 2. Created an issue and closed it.